Newsman/OpenCart-Newsman/README.md

 # OpenCart - Newsman Newsletter Sync
-[Newsman](https://www.newsman.com) plugin for OpenCart.
+[NewsMAN](https://www.newsman.com) plugin for OpenCart.
 Sync your OpenCart customers / subscribers to Newsman list / segments.

-This is the easiest way to connect your Shop with [Newsman](https://www.newsman.com).
+This is the easiest way to connect your Shop with Newsman.
-Generate an API KEY in your [Newsman](https://www.newsman.com) account, install this plugin and you will be able to sync your shop customers and newsletter subscribers with Newsman list / segments.
+Generate an API KEY in your Newsman account, install this plugin and you will be able to sync your shop customers and newsletter subscribers with Newsman list / segments.

 ![image](https://raw.githubusercontent.com/Newsman/OpenCart-Newsman/master/assets/newsmanBr.jpg)